pguse/ics4u-go/notes/arrays.md

 # Arrays
 In computer program, we sometimes want to store groups of related items.
 In Go, we can use arrays for this purpose.

 An array is an ordered sequence of values.
 The values in an array are called _elements_ or sometimes _items_.
-There are several ways to create a new array; the simplest is the enclose elements in curly braces {}
+There are several ways to create a new array; the simplest is to enclose elements in curly braces {}

 ## Creating Simple Arrays